Francisco Xavier do Amaral

 Francisco Xavier do Amaral (3 December 1937 – 6 March 2012) was an East Timorese politician.
 A founder of the Frente Revolucionária de Timor Leste Independente (Fretilin), Amaral was sworn in as the first President of East Timor when the country, then a Portuguese colony, made a unilateral declaration of independence on 28 November 1975.
 He was a member of the National Parliament for the Timorese Social Democratic Association from 2001 until his death in 2012.
 Amaral was also known as "Abo (Grandfather) Xavier", a term of endearment, by East Timorese.

 Biography

 Early life

 A member of the Mambai ethnic group, Amaral was a descendant of kings who ruled what is now the south-central Manufahi District of East Timor.
+He married Lucia Osorio Soares in 1974, but they separated soon after.
+The pair had no children, and Amaral never remarried.

 President of East Timor

 Amaral founded the Timorese Social Democratic Association in the early 1970s.
 The party, which is considered a forerunner of the Fretilin, advocated for independence from Portugal.

 Amaral was sworn in as the country's first President on 28 November 1975, when the Democratic Republic of East Timor declared independence from Portugal.
 His tenure in the presidency last only 10 days before he was forced to flee into the mountainous interior with the Fretilin due to the Indonesian invasion of the country on 7 December 1975.
 Though most world governments refused to recognise East Timor's independence or Amaral's authority during his ten-day rule in 1975, the East Timorese people regarded Amaral as the country's first president, according to Damien Kingsbury, a political science professor at Deakin University and a leading expert on East Timor.